Program Guidelines - FY19

 Rules Pertaining to Multiple Proposals

-In any single MCC fiscal year (July 1 - June 30), an organization may be the primary applicant for only one YouthReach grant application.
+In any single Mass Cultural Council fiscal year (July 1 - June 30), an organization may be the primary applicant for only one YouthReach grant application and a fiscal sponsor for one YouthReach application.
 However, an organization may be the primary applicant on one project and collaborate on others.
-Application for a YouthReach grant does not preclude organizations from applying to other MCC programs for which they meet eligibility requirements.
-Funds from other MCC programs cannot be used to match YouthReach grants, however.
+YouthReach-funded organizations may not receive funding for the same program through SerHacer, however, application organizations may apply for a SerHacer grant if it is a separate program of the organization that serves a group of young people unique to that program.
+YouthReach funding does not preclude organizations from applying to other Mass Cultural Council programs for which they meet eligibility requirements.
+Funds from other Mass Cultural Council programs cannot be used to match YouthReach grants, however.

 Review Procedures & Funding Decisions